whirlwindBlog/fromTheWhirlwind/content/post/Quantum-Gold-Rush.md

 One particular portion stood out to me [bold is my emphasis]:

-<p>  From the perspective of investors, the cash pumped into the field annually represents a small outlay so far — on a par with VC investments in artificial-intelligence (AI) firms before 2010, for instance.
+<blockquote><p>  From the perspective of investors, the cash pumped into the field annually represents a small outlay so far — on a par with VC investments in artificial-intelligence (AI) firms before 2010, for instance.
 (By 2018, US VC investments in AI had boomed to $9.3 billion.)
-Still, these numbers are substantial for an immature field that doesn’t yet have much to sell. *Despite this, some software firms are already marketing their work on quantum algorithms, which are written for hardware that does not yet exist.* </p>
+Still, these numbers are substantial for an immature field that doesn’t yet have much to sell. <strong>Despite this, some software firms are already marketing their work on quantum algorithms, which are written for hardware that does not yet exist.</strong>
+</p></blockquote>

 The proliferation of quantum computing software startups has been totally baffling to me.
 Some, like QCTRL, I understand.
 There is real benefit, real utility to providing noise mitigating control systems.
 This is a substantial effort, but at least both superconducting and trapped ion qubits are both controlled by photons.
 The protocols are the same, even if the implementation is slightly different.